hstr0100/GDownloader/README.md

 - Keeps yt-dlp, spotDL and gallery-dl always updated and ready go
 - Multiple customizable settings to best suit your usage style
 - Available in three languages: en-US, pt-BR and es-MX
+- Easy toggles for downloading audio, video, or both

 ## Motivation